lfdevs/mesa-for-android-container/.github/README.md

 **English** | [简体中文](docs/zh-HanS/README.md) | [繁體中文](docs/zh-HanT/README.md)

 ---
-A [Mesa](https://gitlab.freedesktop.org/mesa/mesa) build for containers on Android (Proot, Chroot, LXC, etc.), to support hardware acceleration with Adreno or Mali GPU.
+A [Mesa](https://gitlab.freedesktop.org/mesa/mesa) build for containers on Android (Proot, Chroot, LXC, etc.), to support hardware acceleration with Adreno GPU.

 ## Features
   - Directly compiled from the modified official Mesa repository source code in a Debian 13 Linux arm64 Chroot container, it is backward compatible with Debian 12.
 The Mesa drivers compiled by this project can be used in Proot, Chroot, and LXC containers hosted on Android.